marciodanielll/ambienteTrabalho/README.md

-Shellscript that installs my most used tools on a daily basis.
+Simple script that installs my most used tools on a daily basis.